How much to earn to buy a condo in SG?

 Date Interest rate Beginning principal Monthly instalment Ending principal

-Just a disclaimer, this is a conservative estimate and the situation might change over the years.
-You could have refinanced to a home loan with better interest rates, or simply experience a change in the interest rate of your loan.
+This is a conservative estimate and the situation might change over the years.
+For example, you could have refinanced to a home loan with better interest rates.

-In order to maintain an average standard of living while meeting your monthly loan repayments, you will need to earn S$9,540 after CPF deductions.
+In order to maintain an average standard of living while meeting your monthly loan repayments of S$5,092, you will need to earn at least S$10,000 after CPF deductions.

-Assuming you’re an employee, you will need to earn a gross income of S$11,925 after factoring in the compulsory 20% CPF contribution.
-The figure might look scary but if you’re buying with a partner, it will look a lot more attainable.
+In other words, you will need to earn a gross income of S$12,500 after factoring in the compulsory 20% CPF contribution.

-Here is a breakdown of the cost of buying a condominium worth S$1,450,000:
+Here is a breakdown of the cost of buying a condominium worth S$1.5M:

 Total Cost